drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 }
 ```

 The parameters are passed as key-value pairings with the key being a number representing the type.
-Further information explaining for this can be found on [Stratis Academy](https://academy.stratisplatform.com/SmartContracts/Handbook/working-with-contracts.html#parameter-serialization).
+Further information explaining this can be found on [Stratis Academy](https://academy.stratisplatform.com/Architecture%20Reference/SmartContracts/working-with-contracts.html#parameter-serialization).

 ### Using Cirrus Core